David Meade (author)

-David Meade is the pen name of an American end-times conspiracy theorist and book author who has yet to disclose his real name.
-Meade, who describes himself as a "Christian numerologist", claims to have attended the University of Louisville, where he "studied astronomy, among other subjects", but, because his real name is unknown, The Washington Post reported that the university could not confirm whether he had ever been a student there.
-He is also a writer, researcher and investigator who has written and self-published at least 13 books.
-He made appearances and interviews on Coast to Coast AM, The Washington Post, Glenn Beck Program, YouTube with pastor Paul Begley, and the Daily Express.
-He is best known for making numerous failed predictions, which have passed, regarding the end times, including that a hidden planet named Nibiru (sometimes known as Planet X) would destroy the Earth.
+Meade, who describes himself as a "Christian numerologist", claims to have attended the University of Louisville and studied astronomy, "among other subjects."
+Because he works pseudonymously, The Washington Post reported that the university could not confirm whether he had ever been a student there.
+As an investigator and researcher, Meade has written and self-published at least 13 books, and has made appearances and on Coast to Coast AM, The Washington Post, Glenn Beck Program, Paul Begley's YouTube program, and the Daily Express.